nutonomy/nuscenes-devkit/README.md

 # nuScenes devkit
 Welcome to the nuTonomy download page.
-Click on the green box above labeled "Code" to download a copy of the software described below..
+Click on the green box above labeled "Code" to download a copy of the software described below.
 ![](https://www.nuscenes.org/public/images/road.jpg)

 ## Overview